viveikcs/Job-Market-Trends-Analysis-Data-Analyst---Hyderabad-/README.md

 ### **DESCRIPTION**

-A Python-based Data Analysis model that scrapes Data Analyst job listings from Naukri.com using Python, processes the data with Pandas, and visualizes insights using Power BI.
+A Python-based Data Analysis model that scrapes Data Analyst job listings from Naukri.com using Selenium, processes the data with Pandas, and visualizes insights using Power BI.

 ### **FEATURES**